Intel-bigdata/SSM/docs/disaster-recovery.md

 1. To achieve synchronous data writing, the SmartDFSClient we provided will first write data to the primary cluster.

 2. SmartDFSClient then write data to Secondary cluster.
-To achieve the real synchronous data replication and to control the latency, SmartDFSClient will return once 1 replica (configurable) is saved in Secondary cluster.
+To achieve the real synchronous data replication and control the latency, SmartDFSClient will return once 1 replica (configurable) is saved in Secondary cluster.

 If both (1) and (2) are finished, SmartDFSClient then will return as success.
 If step (1) fails, then the operation will return with failure.
 If step (2) fails, there are two choices for user,